kg782/angular-middle/README.md

 #angular-middle directive
 ***
-[AngularJS](http://angularjs.org/) directive to align elements centered vertically and horizontally
+[AngularJS](http://angularjs.org/) directive to center elements vertically and horizontally.
+If the element is longer than container, it will be expanded.

 ##Quick start
 ***